Learned Nonlinear Predictor for Critically Sampled 3D Point Cloud Attribute Compression: Introduction

 \section{Introduction}

 We study the compression of \textit{point clouds}---a popular 3D imaging representation for a wide range of applications such as virtual reality and immmersive teleconferencing \cite{Zhang2013, dEonHMC:2017}.
-In particular, assuming geometry (\ie, point cloud locations $\x_i \in \mathbb{R}^3$) is known both at encoder and decoder, we focus on point cloud attribute compression: quantize and encode parameters $\theta$ to $\hat{\theta}$ that specify a volumetric attribute function $f: \mathbb{R}^3 \mapsto \mathbb{R}$, so that discrete samples $f_{\hat{\theta}}(\x_i)$ can be recovered at decoder.
+In particular, assuming geometry (\ie, point cloud locations $\x_i \in \mathbb{R}^3$) is known both at encoder and decoder, we focus on point cloud attribute compression: quantize and encode parameters $\theta$ to $\hat{\theta}$ that specify a volumetric attribute function $f: \mathbb{R}^3 \mapsto \mathbb{R}$, so that discrete samples $f_{\hat{\theta}}(\x_i)$ can be recovered at the decoder.
 Following \cite{do2023volumetric}, we consider a nested sequence of function subspaces $\cF_{l_0}^{(p)} \subseteq \ldots \subseteq \cF_L^{(p)}$, where $\cF_l^{(p)}$ is a family of functions spanned by B-spline basis functions of order $p$.
 We encode orthonormalized \textit{low-pass coefficients} $\bar F_l^*$ of the projection $f_l^*$ of $f$ on $\cF_l^{(p)}$ and orthonormalized \textit{high-pass coefficients} $\bar G_l^*$ of the projection $g_l^*$ of $f$ on the orthogonal complement subspace $\cG_l^{(p)}$, where $\cG_l^{(p)} \oplus \cF_l^{(p)} = \cF_{l+1}^{(p)}$.
 See \cite{do2023volumetric} for details of the coding framework.

 In this paper, to further improve coding performance over \cite{do2023volumetric}, we investigate predicting $f_{l+1}^*$ at level $l+1$ given $f_l^*$ at level $l$ and encoding of $G_l^*$ for the $p=1$ case.
-Specifically, for the prediction we formalize \textit{Region Adaptive Hierarchical Transform} RAHT(1) linear prediction in MPEG-PCC \cite{QueirozC:16, ChouKK:20} in a theoretical framework, and propose a new nonlinear (pseudo-linear) predictor using a polynomial of \textit{bilateral filter} \cite{tomasi98, antonio2013polybf}.
-To efficiently encode high-pass coefficients $G_l^*$, we derive equations to compute critical samples amenable to encoding, contrasting with non-critically sampled (redundant) high-pass coefficient $G_l^*$ computed in \cite{do2023volumetric}.
+Specifically, for the prediction we formalize \textit{Region Adaptive Hierarchical Transform} RAHT(1) linear prediction in MPEG-PCC \cite{QueirozC:16, ChouKK:20} in a theoretical framework, and propose a new nonlinear (pseudo-linear) predictor using a polynomial of a \textit{bilateral filter} \cite{tomasi98, antonio2013polybf}.
+To efficiently encode high-pass coefficients $G_l^*$, we derive equations to compute critical samples for compact encoding, contrasting with non-critically sampled (redundant) high-pass coefficient $G_l^*$ computed in \cite{do2023volumetric}.